Vermont Public: Television

-The Vermont Public television service was founded in 1967 as Vermont ETV and was operated by the University of Vermont from 1967 to 1989.

 History

 The television service was established by an act of the Vermont General Assembly in 1966 as Vermont Educational Television (Vermont ETV), a service operated by the University of Vermont on behalf of all educational interests in the state.
 This culminated six years of efforts to set up the service, including two defeats in the 1963 and 1965 sessions of the General Assembly.
 Broadcasting began on October 16, 1967, from WETK (channel 33) atop Mount Mansfield.
-Three more transmitters went on air in the months that followed: WVTB (channel 20) on Burke Mountain serving St. Johnsbury, WVTA (channel 41) on Mount Ascutney to serve Windsor and southern Vermont, and WVER, broadcasting from Grandpa's Knob to serve Rutland.
+Three more transmitters went on air in the months that followed: WVTB (channel 20) on Burke Mountain, serving St. Johnsbury, WVTA (channel 41) on Mount Ascutney, to serve Windsor and southern Vermont, and WVER, broadcasting from Grandpa's Knob to serve Rutland.
 Delays in completing WVTA, which did not start until March 18, 1968, also held up the activation of WVER.

 In 1975, the network began fundraising from the community, having been initially financed 90 percent by the state and later also receiving federal funds.
-1979 saw Vermont ETV endure a 57-day strike by production personnel; the next year, the St. Johnsbury and Rutland transmitters narrowly avoided closure when the university voted to allow the installation of remote control equipment, allowing operators to control the facilities from the Mount Ascutney site.
+1979 saw a 57-day strike by production personnel; the next year, the St. Johnsbury and Rutland transmitters narrowly avoided closure when the university voted to allow the installation of remote control equipment, allowing operators to control the facilities from the Mount Ascutney site.

 The 1989 session of the General Assembly authorized Vermont ETV's separation from the university.
 However, funding continued to be a concern.
-In 1996, the Vermont Senate Appropriations Committee proposed cutting ETV's state funding to $1; it eventually was able to restore some of its allocation but still lost about half of its state grant.
+In 1996, the Vermont Senate Appropriations Committee proposed cutting ETV's state funding to $1; ETV eventually was able to restore some of its allocation but still lost about half of its state grant.
 This was in contrast to Vermont Public Radio, which was not funded by the state and had more corporate contributors.

 In 1997, Vermont ETV began 24-hour broadcasting; the name was changed to Vermont Public Television on January 1, 1998, and again to Vermont PBS in 2014.
 On February 17, 2009, the four main Vermont Public Television transmitters converted to digital broadcasting; in converting early, they joined most of the state's major commercial stations.

 On February 17, 2017, Vermont PBS announced that it had sold the WVTA broadcast license for $56 million in the FCC's spectrum auction.
 In a statement, the network said that its other signals would be upgraded to cover the area served by WVTA.
-The WVTA license, which continued on the WVER multiplex, was then surrendered for cancellation on November 23, 2022. $52 million of the auction proceeds constitute the vast majority of Vermont Public's endowment, which stood at $71.9 million in 2021.
+The WVTA license, which continued on the WVER multiplex, was then surrendered for cancellation on November 23, 2022. $52 million of the auction proceeds constitute the majority of Vermont Public's endowment, which stood at $71.9 million in 2021.

-Shortly before the merger with Vermont Public Radio, Vermont PBS relocated from Fort Ethan Allen, where the two organizations were nearby, to facilities in Winooski.
+Shortly before the merger with Vermont Public Radio, Vermont PBS relocated from Fort Ethan Allen, where both organizations had maintained separate offices, to facilities in Winooski.